EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 [PostgreSQL](https://www.postgresql.org/) is a database server.
 The role of the database server is to distribute data to client applications keeping the data into a centralized repository.
 Many different interfaces can be used.
 Some are focussed on the creation, maintenance and development of the database, others to visualize and edit/manipulate tabular or spatial data.
 Statistical tools can be used to perform analysis on the data.
 Many graphical interface can be used to offer data in a user-friendly fashion, including through web applications.
 Users with a permission to access the data can use their favourite application.
 Examples of how to connect with the database from different software tools are reported in the next sub-section.
 You do **NOT** need to install PostgreSQL to connect with EURODEER db.
-The database is stored on a PostgreSQL server at the Edmund Mach Foundations.
+The database is stored on a PostgreSQL server at the Edmund Mach Foundation.
 You only need a client application, or, in the case of phpPgAdmin, a web browser (e.g. Mozilla Firefox).

 Any client need the following parameters to connect with the database: